dncoyote/maven-java/src/main/java/Notes/CoreJava_InterviewQuestionBank.md

     }
 }
 ```

 ---

 ### **Garbage Collection**

+- Garbage Collection is the process of automatically reclaiming unused memory by destroying unused objects.
 - Garbage Collection is an automated process of managing the memory in Java.
 It helps to free up the memory space occupied by the objects that are no longer being used by the program.
 - Garbage Collection is one of the key features of Java that helps to make Java a memory-safe language.
+- In c/c++ programmer is responsible for both creation and destruction of objects, forgetting to destroy can cause memory leaks and ultimately lead to out of memory errors
 - When an object is created, it takes up a certain amount of memory on the heap.
 When the object is no longer being used, it becomes eligible for garbage collection.
 The garbage collector then frees up the memory space occupied by the object, making it available for other objects to use.
 - Java provides automatic garbage collection, which means that the programmer does not have to explicitly free up memory.
 The garbage collector runs periodically, or when the heap becomes full, and identifies objects that are no longer being used by the program.
 It then frees up the memory space occupied by these objects.
+- Java programs are compiled into byte code that can run in the JVM, objects are created in the heap space.
+- Heap space will have Dead & Alive objects
+  - Dead - objects that are no longer referenced will the detected by the GC and deleted.
+  - Alive -

+#### Phases in Garbage Collection

+- Three phases
+  - Mark : During this phase, the garbage collector traverses all objects in the heap and marks those that are still in use.
+It typically starts with the root objects (objects directly accessible by the program) and recursively marks all reachable objects.
+  - Sweep : In this phase, the garbage collector scans the entire heap and reclaims memory occupied by unmarked (unreachable) objects.
+These unmarked objects are considered garbage and are removed from memory.
+  - Compact : In this phase, the garbage collector compacts the memory by moving all live (marked) objects to one contiguous block of memory, eliminating or reducing fragmentation.

+#### Types of GC

+- Serial GC
+- Concurrent Mark Sweep GC
+- Garbage First GC (default)
+- Epsilon GC
+- Shenandoah GC
+- ZGC

 ---